AkshayJ0shi/steam_anomaly_detection_capstone/src/README.md

 _This step currently takes 1-2 hours._

 **Optimization attempts**:
-  * Timed querying a subset of the database before importing to a DataFrame vs importing all into a DataFrame, then filtering.
+  * Timed making multiple smaller queries and joining the DataFrames vs importing all into a DataFrame, then filtering.
 It appears querying once is faster.
   * Timed iterating through df.groupby('item_name') instead of iterating through the item names and masking as I went.
 The groupby was many times faster, but because the number of items was relatively low, the time gained from this was negligible compared to the time it took to fit the model.

 *Minimum price threshold: the minimum price of an item is $0.03. $0.01 goes to the developers, $0.01 goes to the publisher,